-The Bachelor of Science in Marketing is a well-recognized and market-tested program for students seeking to focus their skills in any marketing direction.
-In addition to the fifteen foundational courses in business, students develop expertise in public relations, advertising, sales, sales management, and consumer research.
+The Bachelor of Science in Marketing is a well-recognized program for students seeking to focus their skills in any direction related to marketing.
+In addition to the fifteen foundational courses in business, students develop expertise in all aspects of marketing such as public relations, advertising, sales management and consumer research.
+An increasing emphasis on digital marketing is included.
 The program culminates in a significant capstone project that allows students to integrate their knowledge into a comprehensive marketing plan.